As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - Add quinoa, millet, amaranth and water to a pot and bring to a boil.

-- Turn down heat to med-low, add the remaining ingredients and simmer for about 20 minutes or until grains have softened, stirring frequently to prevent sticking.
+- Turn down the heat to medium-low, add the remaining ingredients, and simmer for about 20 minutes or until grains have softened, stirring frequently to prevent sticking.

-- Serve warm topped with a splash of non dairy milk, more chopped apple pieces, and/or chopped nuts.
+- Serve warm topped with a splash of non-dairy milk, more chopped apples, and/or chopped nuts.

 Notes